Public-Domain-Laboratories/Operating_System/README.md

 # Operating-System

-The User Operating System for computing.
+A Modular User Operating System for computing.

 Standardized interfaces and interaction with Operating System Kernels.
 * Barebones structure of the Operating System.